python-semver/python-semver/docs/usage/create-a-version.rst

    create a version with module level functions.
    However, module level functions are marked as *deprecated* since version 2.x.y now.
-   These functions will be removed in semver 3.1.0.
+   These functions will be removed.
    For details, see the sections :ref:`sec_replace_deprecated_functions` and :ref:`sec_display_deprecation_warnings`.